 - Adverse drug reaction or drug overdose.
 Many drugs — ranging from aspirin to illegal drugs such as heroin and cocaine — are known to cause pulmonary edema.

 - Blood clot in the lungs (pulmonary embolism).
 If a blood clot travels from the blood vessels in your legs to your lungs, you can develop pulmonary edema.

 - Exposure to certain toxins.
-These include toxins you inhale as well as those that may circulate within your own body, for example, if you inhale (aspirate) some of your stomach contents when you vomit.
-Inhaling toxins causes intense irritation of the small airways and alveoli, resulting in fluid accumulation.
+Inhaling toxins or breathing in some of your stomach contents when you vomit (aspiration) causes intense irritation of the small airways and alveoli, resulting in fluid buildup.